LucDemortier/MachineLearningWithTweets/README.md

 # MachineLearningWithTweets

+For this project I analyzed tweets about yoga, using K-Means, Latent Dirichlet Allocation, and MultiDimensional Scaling.

-Project Fletcher for Spring 2015 Metis Data Science bootcamp (analysis of tweets with K-Means, LDA, MDS,...).
+This was "Project Fletcher" in the Spring 2015 Metis Data Science bootcamp.

-See blog post at [lucdemortier.github.io](http://lucdemortier.github.io/portfolio/4_fletcher.html) for a description of the results.
+See blog post at [lucdemortier.github.io](http://lucdemortier.github.io/projects/4_fletcher.html) for a description of the results.

 iPython notebooks and other files used to generate the results and plots for the Fletcher project: